lpmdiaz/3D-SFS/README.md

 + a *global* SFS file containing the SFS of the whole genomic region;
 + a *windows* SFS file containing the SFS of windows of the global file.
 This approach allows to perform the CLRT test as a sliding window.

 Note: this software is integrated within a pipeline allowing the simulation of genomic data (with [MSMS](http://www.mabs.at/ewing/msms/index.shtml)) and the estimation of the 3D SFS (both global and windows, with [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)).
-This is described in the pipeline file.
+An example of how to use this pipeline is given in the *simul.sh* script in the **examples** folder.

 ## Set up